 What About a Class Action?

-People often assume that a “class action” encompasses every instance where plaintiffs join together to take on a common defendant.
-While class actions and mass torts are certainly similar, mass torts are more individualized than class actions.
-In a class action, all the various plaintiffs join together for one claim against the defendant.
-A class action is one lawsuit with a lot of people listed on the left side of the “v.”
-When a class action goes to trial or settles, there is a single trial/judgment or settlement for each of the plaintiffs.
+A class action is a single lawsuit with multiple individuals listed on the left side of the “v.”
+When a class action goes to trial or settles, there is a single trial or judgment for each of the plaintiffs.
 Mass torts only consolidate proceedings for activities that take place prior to the trial.
-That means plaintiffs that join together in a mass tort still retain the ability to have their own trial and individualized judgment or settlement.
+That means plaintiffs who join together in a mass tort still retain the ability to have their own trial and individualized judgment or settlement.

-Keep in mind that the statute of limitations may be different from the statute of limitations where the cases are consolidated.
+Keep in mind that the statute of limitations may be different from the statute of limitations in cases that are consolidated.

 - The “other” class action: an MDL